Exploring Fractional Sales Leadership If your business has made it past the ten-year mark, it…

 What is Fractional Sales Management?

-In 2006 I discovered the practice of Fractional Sales Management before it became an emerging industry.
-I didn’t create the term, but we’ve been doing the work.
-Fractional Sales Management was and is solving a common problem facing small business owners impeding their ability to scale business growth.
-These companies had hit the ceiling with their sales levels.
-The effort, strategies, and salespeople that propelled them to the current sales volume were no longer enough to achieve their higher sales goals.
-Hiring a quality sales manager was the obvious solution, but finding one was nearly impossible.
-Not just hiring any sales manager but finding a qualified sales management professional that would accept their role was the problem fractional sales managers are now solving.
+Fractional Sales Management solves a common challenge facing small business owners, impeding their ability to scale business growth.
+These companies have plateaued or hit a sales ceiling.
+The effort, strategies, and salespeople propelling them to the current sales volume are no longer enough to achieve higher sales.
+Hiring a quality sales manager is the obvious solution, but finding one can seem nearly impossible for most small businesses.
+Not just hiring any sales manager or promoting a top salesperson in hopes of magic, but finding a qualified sales management professional who will accept and embrace the role is the challenge fractional sales managers are now solving.
+Later in this article, you’ll learn why finding a quality sales manager is challenging.

-Without a professional sales manager, sales teams were left on their own or managed by the business owner.
-Most owners did not have the experience, time, or know-how to scale up a sales department.
-Some owners were skilled at selling, but hiring and developing other salespeople was not their strength.
+Without a professional sales manager providing “sales leadership,” sales teams are often left alone or managed by the business owner.
+Most owners do not possess the experience, time, or know-how to scale up a sales department.
+Some owners are skilled at selling, but hiring and developing other salespeople is not their strength.
+Underestimating the value of a sales leader who will bring out the best in salespeople and create a culture that will attract better talent will often prolong plateaued sales levels.

 What Is a Fractional Sales Manager?